smith-security/oauth2-jwt-bearer/README.md

 that is specified by the OAuth2 JWT profile in [rfc7523](https://tools.ietf.org/html/rfc7523).

-The goal is to implement a portable implementation of this flow that can be used against multiple servers.
+The aim is to achieve a portable implementation of this flow that can be used against multiple servers.
 Its goal is to be pretty general, and has been tested against the [Google Cloud Platform OAuth2 implementation](https://developers.google.com/identity/protocols/OAuth2ServiceAccount),